-Time series data often exhibit periodic patterns~\cite{xu2024cyclenet, lin2024sparsetsf, qin2024muse, wu2022timesnet, elfeky2005periodicity}, which conventional attention mechanisms struggle to capture effectively over long horizons~\cite{xu2024cyclenet,kim2024self,zeng2023transformers}.
-Existing methods, such as Autoformer~\cite{wu2021autoformer} and FEDformer~\cite{zhou2022fedformer}, attempt to model these patterns implicitly through frequency decomposition.
-However, recent work~\cite{xu2024cyclenet} suggests that explicitly modeling periodicity yields better results.
-Motivated by this insight, we propose a simple yet effective relative attention bias that directly encodes periodic structures.
-Despite its simplicity, \method delivers significantly improved performance, surpassing existing approaches (e.g., Autoformer~\cite{wu2021autoformer}, FEDformer~\cite{zhou2022fedformer}, CycleNet~\cite{xu2024cyclenet}) by a large margin (see Table~\ref{tab:main} for empirical results).
+Firstly, time series data often exhibit periodic patterns~\citep{xu2024cyclenet, lin2024sparsetsf, qin2024muse, wu2022timesnet, elfeky2005periodicity}, which conventional attention mechanisms struggle to capture effectively over long horizons~\citep{xu2024cyclenet,kim2024self,zeng2023transformers}.
+Existing methods, such as Autoformer~\citep{wu2021autoformer} and FEDformer~\citep{zhou2022fedformer}, attempt to model these patterns implicitly through frequency decomposition.
+However, recent work~\citep{xu2024cyclenet} suggests that explicitly modeling periodicity yields better results.
+Motivated by this, we pioneer integrating explicit periodicity modeling within the attention mechanism to enhance the LTSF performance, while retaining the strong modeling capability of Transformers.

-Furthermore, capturing multiple periodicities is essential for accurate time series forecasting, as real-world data often exhibits complex, overlapping temporal cycles~\cite{wu2022timesnet,xu2024cyclenet,wang2024timemixer}.
-Existing methods, such as TimesNet~\cite{wu2022timesnet}, address this by decomposing the time series into multiple temporal sequences, each corresponding to a different period length.
+Secondly, capturing multiple periodicities is essential for accurate time series forecasting, as real-world data often exhibits complex, overlapping temporal cycles~\citep{xu2024cyclenet,wang2024timemixer}.
+Existing methods, such as TimesNet~\citep{wu2022timesnet}, address this by decomposing time series into multiple temporal sequences, each corresponding to a different period length.
 Such an approach can be computationally inefficient.
 In contrast, we propose a group attention mechanism that partitions the multi-head attention into several groups, each dedicated to modeling a specific period length.
-To further improve efficiency, each group employs multi-query attention~\cite{shazeer2019fast}.
+To further improve efficiency, each group employs multi-query attention~\citep{shazeer2019fast}.
 This design facilitates more effective and specialized learning of diverse periodic patterns.

-In summary, the contributions of the paper are as follows: \begin{itemize} \item We rethink the effectiveness of self-attention, presenting a simple relative attention bias that highlights its potential for long-term time series forecasting.

-\item Technically, we introduce periodic-nested group attention, named \method, an effective and efficient approach for directly modeling multiple periodicities within the attention mechanism for time series data. \item Extensive experiments on benchmark datasets demonstrate that \method outperforms state-of-the-art Transformer-based and MLP-based baselines. \end{itemize}
+In summary, the contributions of the paper are as follows: \begin{itemize} \item We pioneer the exploration of explicitly modeling periodicity within the attention structure to enhance the performance of the LTSF task. \item Technically, we introduce periodic-nested group attention, named \method, an effective and efficient approach to learn multiple periodicity patterns for time series data. \item Extensive experiments on benchmark datasets demonstrate that \method achieves state-of-the-art performance. \end{itemize}